adityaarakal/instant-express-manager/docs/USER_GUIDE.md

 Recurring templates automatically generate all transactions upfront when you create the template.
 The system generates transactions for the entire recurring period (from start date to end date, or 12 months ahead if no end date is set).

 **Transaction Status**:
-- **Income transactions**: Created with status "Received" by default (you can change to "Pending" if needed)
-- **Expense transactions**: Created with status "Pending" by default (you can mark as "Paid" when you make the payment)
+- All recurring transactions are created with status "Pending" by default
+- This represents planned/future transactions that haven't actually occurred yet
-- **Savings/Investment transactions**: Created with status "Pending" by default (you can mark as "Completed" when the transaction is processed)
+- You can mark transactions as "Received" (income), "Paid" (expense), or "Completed" (savings/investment) when they actually occur
+- The account balance only updates when you mark the transaction as received/paid/completed

 All generated transactions appear in the Transactions page immediately after creating the template.